bprinty/vuex-reflect/docs/guide/store/overview.md

 # Overview

-In a previous section of the documentation, we discussed the ORM and how to define front-end models for your application that can represent data from an external API.
+In a previous section of the documentation, we discussed how class-based model definitions can represent data from an external API.
 This section of the documentation will cover how data are organized in the Vuex store when you define models, along with the Vuex constructs used for accessing and mutating data within this library.

 ::: tip Disclaimer

 This section is only relevant if you wish to understand how class-based definitions work or develop configuration for the store directly (bypass using class-based model definitions).
-If you plan to use the ORM with this plugin, simply follow the guidelines in the [Models](/guide/models/overview.md) section of the documentation.
+If you plan to use the class-based syntax from this library, follow the guidelines in the [Models](/guide/models/overview.md) section of the documentation.

 :::